jhunbaclaan/pokemondatabase/README.md

 2. Python & Anaconda.
 Again, please download the latest versions of both from their websites.
 Python's can be found [here](https://www.python.org/downloads/) and Anaconda's can be found [here](https://www.anaconda.com/download).
 3. Python dependencies; specifically Streamlit, pandas, pypokedex, and pymysql.
 You will be able to install these via your terminal/command prompt.
 Refer to [the setup instructions](setup-mysql) for quick installation.
 # Setup (MYSQL)
-2. Now, you will want to create an environment in Anaconda.
+1. Start by creating an environment.
 Please do this via the Anaconda Navigator; name it whatever you'd like, and you do not need to change any settings with this newly-made environment.
-3. Via Anaconda Navigator, open the environment's terminal and **activate** the environment with `conda activate ENV_NAME`
+2. Via Anaconda Navigator, open the environment's terminal and **activate** the environment with `conda activate ENV_NAME`
-4. With the environment activated, use `pip` to install the required python dependencies:
+3. With the environment activated, use `pip` to install the required python dependencies:
 ```
 pip install streamlit
 pip install pandas